Montreal has 22 variant outbreaks, mostly at schools, daycares; nearly 10% of all cases are variants

 Shots will now be available to those 85 and over, but there's another new rule meant to facilitate access for these elderly patients, said Belanger.

-Others may help and accompany them in organizing and going to get the shots, and if they do so, they'll be able to get them at the same time, she said, as long as they're over 70.
+Others may help and accompany them in organizing and going to get the shots, and if they do so, these helpers will also be able to get a shot at the same time, she said, as long as they're over 70.

 "You can accompany them on the phone if needed, or you can even come with them to the vaccination centre," she said.

-The city is encouraging others to help those over 85 with the logistics, such as their children and younger relatives, but those helpers won't be eligible yet to get their shots as they're too young.
+The city is encouraging all people to help those over 85 with the logistics, asking everyone to check in with parents, neighbours and friends to see if they could use help navigating the vaccine system.
+But many of those helpers won't be eligible yet to get their shots as they're too young.

+There will also be some "volunteer teams" available to help elderly people get to their appointments.

+It's crucial to make an appointment before getting a shot, Belanger said.
+Appointments can be booked by phone or online starting Thursday.